 (Note) Any helmet or facemask that is altered except as permitted in Rule 304(c) shall be deemed to be illegal equipment and shall not be allowed to be used in a game.
 The player, or such equipment, shall be removed from the game until corrected.
 (This shall include helmets from which a part has been cut or removed, facemasks from which the chin-cup has been removed or any other such alterations from the original manufacturing specifications.)

-(e) In all classifications, excluding Adults, if a player’s helmet/facemask comes off during play, the Referee or Linesman shall stop play immediately.
-The player shall be ruled off the ice and may not participate in the game until completion of the ensuing face-off.
+(e) In all classifications, including Adults, if a skater’s helmet/facemask comes off during play, the officials shall stop play immediately.
+The skater shall be ruled off the ice and may not participate in the game until completion of the ensuing face-off.

-A minor penalty for delay of game shall be assessed to a goalkeeper or player who causes a stoppage of play by deliberately removing his helmet/facemask during play.
+A minor penalty for delay of game shall be assessed to a goalkeeper or skater who causes a stoppage of play by deliberately removing their helmet/facemask during play.

 (f) All players, including goalkeepers, in the 12 & under (Youth and Girls’) through Youth 18 & under (including High School) and Girls’ 19 & under age classifications are required to wear a colored (non-clear) internal mouthpiece that covers all the remaining teeth of one jaw, customarily the upper.
 It is strongly recommended, in all classifications, that all players wear a mouthpiece form fitted by a dentist.